LiteCache/litecache-stv/README.md

 = Can STV currently see cached pageviews? =

-Version 1.0.0 can only capture requests that reach PHP.
-Fully cached main document requests that never reach PHP are outside the current capture layer.
+STV can only capture requests that reach PHP.
+Fully cached main document requests that never reach PHP are outside the direct PHP capture layer.

+The optional Cache Compatibility settings can reduce this blind spot for selected suspicious, bot-like, legacy-browser, or not-human-like request patterns, especially with LiteSpeed Cache.
+WP Rocket support is more limited because it does not provide the same request-level no-cache control.

-A future Cache Shadow Capture feature is planned to recover additional visibility for cached pageviews through a lightweight POST beacon, without forcing the main document out of cache.
+A future Cache Shadow Capture feature is planned to recover additional browser-side cached pageview evidence through a lightweight POST beacon, without forcing the main document itself out of cache.

 = Why does STV mention page cache and CDN cache? =

 Because cache changes what WordPress traffic plugins can see.
 If WordPress or PHP is not executed for a request, a WordPress plugin cannot directly capture that request.
 STV treats this as an important technical reality, not as something to hide behind a marketing claim.

+= How does STV work with LiteSpeed Cache and WP Rocket? =

+LiteSpeed Cache offers the strongest compatibility.
+STV can mark selected request patterns as no-cache candidates so they can still reach PHP and be logged, while normal cache behavior remains available for ordinary pageviews.

+WP Rocket compatibility is more limited.
+STV can add early `.htaccess` rules for selected request patterns, but WP Rocket does not provide the same full request-level no-cache control as LiteSpeed.
+Some cache behavior may remain outside STV's control.

+= What if I use another cache plugin? =

+Other cache plugins are not directly supported by STV cache compatibility rules.
+To preserve STV logging visibility, the page cache should be purged regularly or configured manually so suspicious, bot-like, legacy-browser, or not-human-like requests are not always served from an existing cached main document.

 = What is Cache Shadow Capture? =